Ossifier/PygamePlatformerEngine/README.md

 4. Start thinking about level design and zone transitions.

 ## IN PROGRESS:
+1. Refactor the code so the code is more understanding, and so that adding additional future features is easier to manage.
-1. Create sprites and assets for the game (ongoing).
+2. Create sprites and assets for the game (ongoing).

 ## DONE:
 1. Add more detailed comments in the code so that its purpose is more clear (this is important for future development of features).